desktop 🠖 tutorials

 theme_classic()

 Finally, we often want to examine how an ego attribute may be associated with ego network characteristics.
-In this example we look at the association between the number of substances a participant reported using and the density of their ego network.
+In this example we look at the association between a participant's reported marijuana use and the density of their ego network.

 ego_density(egorNetworkCanvas) %>%